nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     that gets a list of passengers from `Model` by calling `getFilteredPassengerList()`.
 1. A `Pool` object is then instantiated with the list of passengers returned by `getPassengersFromIndexes()`, and then added to the model by the `addPool()` method.
 1. The model filtered pool list is then updated with `updateFilteredPoolList()` with a predicate to show all pools in the list `PREDICATE_SHOW_ALL_POOLS`.
-1. Finally, the result of the command execution `CommandResult` would be instantiated to indicate the completion status of the command and returned back to `LogicManager`.
+1. Finally, a `CommandResult` would be instantiated to indicate the completion status of the command and returned back to `LogicManager`.

 It is worth noting that in the case of adding a passenger, a `Passenger` object is created by `AddCommandParser` and used in the constructor of `AddCommand`.
 However, in the case of adding a pool, a `PoolCommand` is constructed using the details specified and parsed from `PoolCommandParser`, instead of creating and passing a `Pool` object.